-Stay In San Pedro De Alcantara If you love watersports; you are interested in the Roman history of the area; you want a more authentic experience; you want luxury amenities and accommodation but don’t want to pay a fortune; you want relaxing parks and beaches.
+Stay In San Pedro De Alcantara If you love watersports; you are interested in the Roman history of the area; you want a more authentic experience; you want relaxing parks and beaches.

-Located just to the east of Downtown Marbella, Funny Beach takes its name from a family fun park that used to be located in the area.
+Funny Beach is a beach located just to the east of Downtown Marbella, close to Playa el Pinillo.
+It takes its name from a family fun park that used to be located in the area.

 While the fun park has since been replaced by a number of beach clubs, Funny Beach is still a destination designed for families to let loose and have fun.

-Water sports like bumper boats, inflatables, jet skis, parasailing, paddle boats, and tubing provide plenty of ways to get out on the waves and make the most of the water.
+There are also Water sports like bumper boats, inflatables, jet skis, parasailing, paddle boats, and tubing, providing plenty of ways to get out on the waves and make the most of the water.

 Stay In Funny Beach If you are traveling as a family or with children; you are a fan of water sports or other high-octane activities; you want to relax at a beach club.

-Located around 10 kilometers to the east of Downtown Marbella, Playa De La Vibora is an area known for its collection of beautiful beaches.
+Playa De La Vibora is an area known for its collection of beautiful beaches and is located around 10 kilometers to the east of Downtown Marbella.
 This makes it the ideal choice for anyone who plans to spend the majority of their vacation relaxing on the sand.